 Hourly Student Employees: You will need to submit a EPAF (Electronic Personnel Action Form) to officially hire a FWSP or hourly student and ensure they are paid on time.
 EPAF instructions are available in the EPAF User Guide.
 Click here for information on Student Wages.

 Tips for web time entry approvers and proxies.

 Verifying Enrollment: To qualify for student employment a student must be registered for PSU courses at half time or greater for three of the four terms per year.
 If a FWSP student would like to have a term off other than Summer they must get permission from the Director of FA.
 For undergraduates that means 6 credits per term; for graduates that means 5 credits per term.
 Check that the person you would like to hire meets the minimum requirements for enrollment in Banner or GQL Warehouse:

-> - In Banner use the form SFAREGQ.
+- In Banner use the form SFAREGQ.
 Input the four digit year followed by 01 for Winter term, 02 for Spring term, 03 for Summer term or 04 for Fall term.
-For example: 200902 would be Winter term 2009.
+For example: 200902 would be Spring term 2009.

-> - In the GQL Warehouse there is a query to check enrollment.
+- In the GQL Warehouse there is a query to check enrollment.

 If you are hiring for a FWSP position, check that the prospective employee has a Certificate of Eligibility verifying their financial aid award.
 Be aware that this document has an expiration date, usually 31 October of each academic year, and that the award may no longer be available after this date.
 Federal regulations require that position descriptions be prepared and filed annually with FA for each job that FWSP students fill.

 You are responsible for monitoring the FWSP student hours.
 Any amount earned by the student that exceeds the award amount will be charged to the employing department.
 The FWSP never authorizes overtime pay.
 Use the form RJASEAR in Banner to verify the student award balance on a monthly basis prior to signing the time sheet.